What is the course about?

 Want to learn all about the emerging art of Twaiku?
 Or perhaps you fancy following in the footsteps of acclaimed Instapoets like Nikita Gill?
 Whatever your source of inspiration, this fun, one-day workshop will guide you in the most potent ways to express big ideas with small poems.
 Students will enjoy a range of innovative writing prompts and will have the opportunity to share and receive feedback on their poetry.

-Jennifer Wong is a writer, researcher, and translator.
+The Tutor: Jennifer Wong is a writer, researcher, and translator.
 Her poems have been included in anthologies such as The Birdbook: Saltwater and Shore, Eight Hong Kong Poets, Lung Jazz: Young British Poets, World Record: An Anthology and Becoming Poets: The Asian English Experience.
 She has reviewed for Poetry London, Poetry Review, Asian Review of Books, Magma Poetry and Sabotage Reviews.
 She has taught as an Associate Lecturer in Creative Writing at Oxford Brookes, and led an international online course on multiculturalism in contemporary poetry at Poetry School.

 Build reserves the right to change course tutors from those advertised in this outline.
 In line with our refund policy we are unable to grant a refund on the grounds of a change of tutor.